 Department of Health

-The Standardised Emergency Number (SEN) project is an important safety initiative, which introduces a standardised in-hospital emergency number (22 22) across all Victorian health services.
+The Standardised Emergency Number (SEN) project is an important safety initiative.

-All public health services, private and day hospitals and urgent care centres that use an internal emergency number to activate an internal emergency response are in scope.
-Health services which exclusively use triple zero, without an internal emergency number, are out of scope for this project.
+22 22 has been implemented as the standard emergency number in public health services, private and day hospitals and urgent care centres that use an internal emergency number to activate an internal emergency response.
+Facilities that use triple zero, without an internal emergency number, are not part of this program.

 Standardising the in-hospital emergency number improves staff recall, reduces the likelihood of a time delay to an emergency, and improves patient safety.

-For further information about the project, or to register for an information session, please contact, Digital Health via SEN@health.vic.gov.au
+For further information about the project, or to register for an information session, please contact the department's Digital Health branch via SEN@health.vic.gov.au

 Health.vic